 17. The Netherlands is the world’s second-biggest beer exporter

 Flowers aren’t the only fun thing to come out of the Netherlands – there’s beer too!
-The Dutch are famous for their home-grown brews which include many well-known brands such as Heineken, Grolsch, and Amstel.
+The Netherlands is famous for many Dutch brews, which include many well-known brands such as Heineken, Grolsch, and Amstel.
 It makes sense then that the country is the second-biggest beer exporter in the world, after Mexico.
 Dutch brewers exported $2.1 billion worth of beer in 2019, with almost 40% going to US markets.
 The number of beer breweries in the country has also grown exponentially in recent years; from roughly 180 in 2012 to nearly 700 in 2018.
 Needless to say, you won’t be going thirsty in this beer-loving country.

 18. Gin was invented by the Dutch and introduced to the Brits